wonkyungup/pokeRoguePC/README.md

 # Poket Rogue PC

-> Just go to the Releases tab, download it according to your OS, and run it.
+> download it according to your OS, and run it.

 ## Ready OS
 ```